valeryozenne/Tuto_GT/Part2/README.md

 ## Second conclusion

 This conclude the lecture on kspace.
 Before sending the data to the MRI.
 You need to fill some fields in ImageHeader, that are not currently working in Python.
-Such field are really important at the scanner side to load correctly the volumes, to send back multiple volumes from a single acquisition, and to set them as a specific role like T1_map.
+Such field are really important at the scanner side to load correctly the volumes, to send back multiple volumes from a single acquisition, and to set them as a specific role like T1_map as in the example.
 Complete integration of you reco with Siemens post-processing tools can be achieved leading to a fully transparent reco from user perspective.
 You can also tag the data as a GT reco for the history !